FluentValidation/FluentValidation/docs/_doc/start/creating-your-first-validator.md

 }
 ```

-The validation rules themselves should be defined in the validator class's `Rules` method, which must be overridden.
+The validation rules themselves should be defined in the validator class's constructor.

 To specify a validation rule for a particular property, call the `RuleFor` method, passing a lambda expression
 that indicates the property that you wish to validate.
 For example, to ensure that the `Surname` property is not null,